Discover if it’s worth paying for a Club Room in this Caledonian Sleeper review

 Taking your pets on the Caledonian Sleeper

 Cats and dogs are welcome on board the Caledonian Sleeper, provided you are not travelling in the seated carriage.
-You can take up to two pets on board but at the time of writing (July 21), a £30 cleaning fee per room was levied.
+You can take up to two pets on board but at the time of updating this post (August 2023), a £30 cleaning fee per room was levied.

 There is no charge for service dogs.